MarketplaceUX/mow/strategy/reqs.md

 * If user's Profile is Public, he can click a link to see his public Profile (see  <a href="#profilepublic">Profile Page - Public</a>).
 * User can add or edit his photo.
 Options for MP app and MP website on phone include: add from camera roll, take photo, and use Gravator.
 Options for MP website on desktop include: upload photo, take photo (webcam), and use Gravatar.
 * User can edit his display name.
 Change should be reflected back to FxA.
-* User can set his Profile to Private (default) or to Public.1
+* User can set his Profile to Private (default) or to Public.
 * User can click a link to see an example Public Profile.
 * If Profile is set to Public, user can set Website Submissions to Private (default) or Public.
+If Profile is set to Private, this option is not available.
 * User can click a link to see an example Public Profile with Public Website Submissions.
 * User can manage preferences for seeing Recommendations on MP (on by default).
 User can click a link to SUMO page explaining Recommendations.
 Already exists.
 * If user has a developer account, user can manage devhub email preferences.
-See Bug 987362.
+See [Bug 987362][10].
 User can click a link to learn about these email preferences - not sure these pages exist - may need to create them.
 * See [Figure 1][4] and [Figure 2][5]

-## <a name="profilepublic"></a>Profile Page - Public - visble to anyone with the URL
+## <a name="profilepublic"></a>Profile Page - Public - visible to anyone with the URL
-* User can view a Profile Owner's Public Profile, including that Profile Owner's Website Submissions (if the Profile Owner made Website Submissions Public).
+* User can view a Profile Owner's Public Profile.
-* User can see Profile Owner's profile photo and display name.
 * If Profile Owner made Website Submissions Public, user can see a "list" of the Profile Owner's Website Submissions.
   * <span>That "list" will include the "likes" and "visits" for each website, as well as the website icon, it's title, and a CTA to open the website in browser.</span>
 * User can view how many people "applauded" the Profile Owner for his contribution to Marketplace.